maposia/remnawave-json/readme.md

-### 📖 V2Ray Subscription Proxy with User-Agent Routing
+### 📖 V2Ray Json Subscription Proxy with User-Agent Routing

 This application serves as a **proxy** for generating and serving **V2Ray subscription configurations** based on `User-Agent`.
 It dynamically provides the correct configuration format depending on the client version, ensuring seamless compatibility across different applications.